Long COVID and Tinnitus: A Strong Link

 Since the vaccines were of a new type for COVID-19, there was some concern about their effect on tinnitus.
 As of September 14, 2021, the Vaccine Adverse Events Reporting System (VAERS) has documented 12,247 cases of post-vaccination tinnitus related to the coronavirus vaccine [17].

-However, when put in the context of large populations, the reported cases of new onset tinnitus after COVID-19 vaccinations is very low (less than 0.5%) [18].
+However, when put in the context of large populations, the reported cases of new onset of tinnitus after COVID vaccine is very low (less than 0.5%) [18].
 In fact, these rates are lower than other commonly administered vaccines, such as the influenza vaccine.
+Nevertheless, this is looking only at new onset tinnitus COVID vaccine cases.

 Can active COVID cause hearing loss?